-144. Where on the trial of any offence under sections 128 to 143 inclusive it is proved to the satisfaction of the court that the seduction, prostitution or unlawful detention of any female under the age of 18 years has been caused, encouraged or favoured by her father, mother, guardian, master or mistress, the court may divest such father, mother, guardian, master or mistress of all authority over her and appoint any person or persons willing to take charge of such female to be her guardian until she has attained the age of 18 years or any age below this as the court may direct and the court may from time to time rescind or vary such order by the appointment of any other person or persons as such guardian or in any other respect.
+152. Where on the trial of any offence under sections 136 to 151 inclusive of this Code it is proved to the satisfaction of the court that the seduction, prostitution or unlawful detention of any female under the age of eighteen years has been caused, encouraged or favoured by her father, mother, guardian, master or mistress, the court may divest such father, mother, guardian, master or mistress of all authority over her and appoint any person or persons willing to take charge of such female to be her guardian until she has attained the age of eighteen years or any age below this as the court may direct and the court may from time to time rescind or vary such order by the appointment of any other person or persons as such guardian or in any other respect.